2012 ANNUAL DRINKING WATER QUALITY REPORT

 We're pleased to present to you this year's Annual Quality Water Report.
 This report is designed to inform you about the quality water and services we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.
 Our water source is from wells drawing from the Gordo Formation Aquifer.

 The source water assessment has been completed for our public water system to determine the overall susceptibility of its drinking water supply to identify potential sources of contamination.
-The general susceptibility rankings assigned to each well of this system are provided immediately below.
 A report containing detailed information on how the susceptibility determinations were made has been furnished to our public water system and is available for viewing upon request.
-The wells for the Mississippi State University have received moderate to higher susceptibility rankings to contamination.
+The wells for Mississippi State University have received moderate to higher susceptibility rankings to contamination.

-If you have any questions about this report or concerning your water utility, please contact Ralph Nobles at 662.325.1859.
+If you have any questions about this report or concerning your water utility, please contact J. D. Hardy at 662.325.5899.
 We want our valued customers to be informed about their water utility.
-This report will be published on the Mississippi State University Website: http://www.msstate.edu/web/water/
+This report will be published on the Mississippi State University website: http://www.msstate.edu/web/water/

-We routinely monitor for constituents in your drinking water according to Federal and State laws.
-This table below lists all of the drinking water contaminants that we detected during the period of January 1st to December 31st , 2011.
-In cases where monitoring wasn't required in 2011, the table reflects the most recent results.
+We routinely monitor for contaminants in your drinking water according to federal and state laws.
+The table below lists all of the drinking water contaminants that we detected during the period of January 1 to December 31, 2012.
+In cases where monitoring wasn't required in 2012, the table reflects the most recent results.
 As water travels over the surface of land or underground, it dissolves naturally occurring minerals and, in some cases, radioactive materials and can pick up substances or contaminants from the presence of animals or from human activity; microbial contaminants, such as viruses and bacteria, that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife; inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm-water runoff, industrial, or domestic wastewater discharges, oil and gas production, mining, or farming; pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm-water runoff, and residential uses; organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations and septic systems; radioactive contaminants, which can be naturally occurring or be the result of oil and gas production and mining activities.
 In order to ensure that tap water is safe to drink, EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
-All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
-It's important to remember that the presence of these constituents does not necessarily indicate that the water poses a health risk.
+All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some contaminants.
+It's important to remember that the presence of these contaminants does not necessarily indicate that the water poses a health risk.

 >Action Level - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.